 Click here for a photo gallery of some of the top free agent wide receivers.

-ENGLEWOOD, Colo. -- It's not yet decision time for the Broncos regarding their two biggest receivers, but with
+ENGLEWOOD, Colo. --It's not yet decision time for the Broncos regarding their two biggest receivers, but with Eric Decker having one year left on his rookie contract, the time to decide whether Decker and Demaryius Thomas are the duo for the foreseeable future is drawing closer.

 "This is about the only thing I do halfway decent, so for me, why not?"
 Stokley said on Jan.
 13. "I feel like I still love it, I still love competing and I still love playing football, so hopefully I'll get another opportunity."